'No reason to celebrate': Canada Day muted as country reckons with dark colonial history | Politics

 Multiple cities scrapped Canada Day celebrations on Thursday after the discovery of hundreds of remains of children in unmarked graves at former indigenous schools sparked a reckoning with the country's colonial past.
 Calls to scale back or cancel celebrations snowballed after, beginning in May, almost 1,000 unmarked graves were found at former residential schools in British Columbia and Saskatchewan that were mainly run by the Catholic Church and funded by the government.

-Traditionally the holiday is celebrated with backyard barbecues and fireworks much like July 4 in the United States, however this year Canadian Prime Minister Justin Trudeau said the day would be "a time for reflection."
-A #CancelCanadaDay march was being held in Ottawa, the capital, and Toronto was hosting rallies to honor the victims and survivors of Canada's residential school system.
-The schools forcibly separated indigenous children from their families, in what the Truth and Reconciliation Commission called "cultural genocide" in 2015.
+Traditionally the holiday is celebrated with backyard barbecues and fireworks much like July 4 in the United States.
+This year, however, Canadian Prime Minister Justin Trudeau said the day would be "a time for reflection."
+A #CancelCanadaDay march was being held in Ottawa, the capital, while vigils and rallies were held across the country to honor the victims and survivors of Canada's residential school system.
+The schools forcibly separated indigenous children from their families, in what the Truth and Reconciliation Commission in 2015 called "cultural genocide."

+Hundreds marched through downtown Toronto on Thursday in support of the missing indigenous children, wearing orange shirts and holding placards.
+Indigenous performer Danielle Migwans performed a healing dance during the march.
+Orange has come to symbolize the acknowledgment of the victims of the country’s residential school system.

 "Canada is having a reckoning with its history," said Akwasi Owusu-Bempah, a University of Toronto sociology professor who studies race, crime and criminal justice.
 "I don't think we can celebrate this country for what it is without recognizing this country for what it isn't: a utopia and a bastion of equality and freedom and equal opportunity for all members of society," he said.

-Canada's reputation for tolerance was built on its efforts, starting in the 1970s, to create a multicultural society, but inequalities abound both for indigenous communities and among visible minorities, data show.
-In his Canada Day message on Thursday, Trudeau said the discovery of the remains of hundreds of children at former residential schools "have rightfully pressed us to reflect on our country's historical failures," and the injustices that still exist for indigenous peoples and many others in Canada.
+Canada's reputation for tolerance was built on its efforts, starting in the 1970s, to create a multicultural society.
+But data shows inequalities abound both for indigenous communities and among visible minorities.
+In his Canada Day message, Trudeau said the discoveries of the remains of hundreds of children at former residential schools "have rightfully pressed us to reflect on our country's historical failures," and the injustices that still exist for indigenous peoples and many others in Canada.

 Some 30% of visible minorities and indigenous peoples feel treated like outsiders in their own country, according to an Angus Reid Institute poll on diversity and racism published on June 21.
 The discovery of the remains and a deadly attack on a Muslim family in June that killed three generations of members has led to soul-searching in Canada about the country's oft-touted reputation for tolerance.
 The suspect is accused of murder and domestic terrorism.

-New Democrat lawmaker Mumilaaq Qaqqaq, who is Inuk, said she felt unsafe in the House of Commons as an indigenous woman, and last month announced she would not be running for re-election.
+New Democrat lawmaker Mumilaaq Qaqqaq, who is Inuk, said she felt unsafe in the House of Commons as an indigenous woman, and last month announced she would not run for re-election.
 "I don't think there's any reason for celebration (on Canada Day)," Qaqqaq said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)